Galaxywalk/galaxywalk.github.io/_pages/about.md

 News:
 =====

+- 07/2023.
+Invited to be MobiCom'23 Artifact Evaluation Program Committee Memvers!
+- 07/2023.
+Our poster of RFID-based UAV's reference infrastructure has been accepted by AgriSECON'23 Workshop!
 - 04/2023.
 Invited to be MobiSys'23 Artifact Evaluation Program Committee Members!
 - 04/2023.
 Present RF-Chord on NSDI 23!
 Please refer to [video and slides](https://www.usenix.org/conference/nsdi23/presentation/liang-bo).
 - 12/2022.
 Invited to be IMWUT External Reviewer!